mhanauer/tech_cri_survey/README.md

 barriers_snap_md = barriers_snap_md[order(barriers_snap_md$count,decreasing = TRUE),]

-title_barriers_snap_md = paste0("Since you did not select SnapMD, we are wondering, what are the barriers to using SnapMD? (please check all that apply)", " ", "n=", n_snap_md) table_barriers_snap_md = gt(barriers_snap_md) %>%
+title_barriers_snap_md = paste0("Since you did not select SnapMD, we are wondering, what are the barriers to using SnapMD? (please check all that apply)", " ", "n=", n_no_snap_md) table_barriers_snap_md = gt(barriers_snap_md) %>%
   tab_header(title = title_barriers_snap_md)%>%
   tab_footnote(footnote = "Respondents can select all that apply so count / percent can add up to more than total n / 100%.
-The n is the total number of clinicians who said they used SnapMD video and audio or SnapMD audio only.",  locations = cells_body(columns = vars(percent, count), rows = 1)) %>% cols_label(response_options = md("Response options"), count = md("Count"), percent = md("Percent"))
+The n is the total number of clinicians who said they did not use SnapMD video and audio or SnapMD audio only.",  locations = cells_body(columns = vars(percent, count), rows = 1)) %>% cols_label(response_options = md("Response options"), count = md("Count"), percent = md("Percent")) table_barriers_snap_md
-table_barriers_snap_md